apache/james-project/src/adr/0066-modular-user-data-deletion.md

 ## Consequences

-- Makes it easier to claim RGDP compliance on top of James.
+- Makes it easier to claim GDPR compliance on top of James.
 - Modular design for deleting users is extension friendly for tailor James servers.

 ## Alternatives